zaidqureshi2/Resume/resume.txt

 *May 2014 to April 2015*

-- Developed android application for mobile payments
+- Developed android and cross-platform mobile application for mobile payments
-- Worked on cross-platform mobile application
 - Designed 3 tier architecture server
-- Worked with scripting and testing ussd menu
-- Automated scripts for Testing Android and web applications
+- Automated scripts for Testing Android, web applications, and USSD menus
 - Wrote documentation on Confluence for techinical and non-technical personnels
+- Atlassian Jira used for issue tracking

 ### Android Application Developer